syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 Our goal was to allow customers to make a payment via the app as well as update the Information architecture (IA) to help customers easily see and browse to the content that they need.

 ***My Role***
-• Implemented a process to be able to conduct user interviews in-house
+• Implemented a process to be able to conduct user interviews in-house.
-• Gathered user needs and use cases first hand
+• Gathered user needs and use cases first hand.
-• Analysed existing IA's from direct competitors
+• Analysed existing IA's from direct competitors.
-• Created multiple options of potential IA's, reviewd with internal stakeholders and customers, further iterated and refined with engineers and product owner
+• Created multiple options of potential IA's, reviewd with internal stakeholders and customers, further iterated and refined with engineers and product owner.

 ***The Outcomes***
-• A diagram of the existing IA of the application, suitable to be expanded to meet future features and requirements
+• A diagram of the existing IA of the application, suitable to be expanded to meet future features and requirements.
 <img src="/images/posts/capitalone/AppSitemap.png" width="650px">

 **2. Create an experience which respects platform norms and conventions**